-50 Creative Date Ideas You’ve Never Thought Of
+50 Creative Date Ideas That Are Actually Fun

 If you went to a movie, rent the same movie.
 If you went out for dinner, go back to the same restaurant or make the dish that you ate at home.

-20. Take a ride on a Ferris wheel
+20. Take a Ride on a Ferris Wheel

 Countless romantic comedies feature couples falling in love at the top of the Ferris wheel, and with good reason.
 Plus, there is something so nostalgic and wonderful about heading to a local fair or amusement park on a date.

-21. Do something a little bad
+21. Do Something a Little Bad

 Skinny dipping, light sidewalk graffiti, doing something you aren’t supposed to be doing can actually bring couples together.
 Plus, it’s great for a future story.

-22. Rent your “dream car”
+22. Rent Your “Dream Car”

 Take your partner and your dream car you’ve rented on a weekend adventure, even if it’s just driving and exploring.

-23. Go to a fancy bar and dress up
+23. Go to a Fancy Bar and Dress Up

 Get dressed up, go to a fancy bar (hotel bars are an easy choice), and try something off the exotic cocktails list.

-24. Head to the farm and go berry picking
+24. Head to the Farm and go Berry Picking

 Berry picking is a fun activity, and also one that allows for a lot of talking and getting to know each other time.

-25. Rent a Vespa and go for a ride
+25. Rent a Vespa and Go for a Ride

 Sightseeing on the back of a Vespa can be pretty romantic.

-26. Go to a midnight showing of The Rocky Horror Picture Show
+26. Go to a Midnight Showing of The Rocky Horror Picture Show

 Find a local showing of The Rocky Horror Picture Show, dress-up, and get into it.

-27. Host your own walking tour
+27. Host Your own Walking Tour

 Take your date on a walking tour of the neighborhood where you grew up showing off your elementary school and local haunts along the way.

-28. Go for a hot air balloon ride
+28. Go for a Hot Air Balloon Ride

 A classic date that is hard for anyone to resist.

-29. Eat a dessert only dinner
+29. Eat a Dessert-Only Dinner

 Skip to the good stuff, and by good stuff, we mean dessert, ordering a sampling of what’s on the menu.

-30. Bake a cake
+30. Bake a Cake

 Or cupcakes, or brownies, or cookies!
 Any activity that also involves eating makes for a great date.

-31. Have a game night
+31. Have a Game Night

 Get out your favorite old-time board game (Clue, Monopoly, you name it), and have an old-fashioned game night date.

-32. Go to the zoo
+32. Go to the Zoo

 Stroll through the local zoo admiring everything from the tigers to penguins while getting to know each other.

-33. Take a hike
+33. Take a Hike

 Be one with nature on your next date, taking a hike at your favorite nature preserve or hiking path.
 The more picturesque the spot you choose, the better.

-34. Play tourist
+34. Play Tourist

 Decide to play tourist for the day in your hometown—going everywhere from the museum, to the major landmark, to the most famous restaurant in town.

-35. Wake up at 4 a.m. and watch the sunrise together
+35. Wake up at 4 a.m. and Watch the Sunrise Together

 Not all great dates are at night.
 Get up early, curl up together, and watch the sunrise.

-36. Have a friendly bowling competition
+36. Have a Friendly Bowling Competition

 Dust off those bowling shoes, and have a friendly bowling competition slash date.

-37. Host a decadent brunch
+37. Host a Decadent Brunch

 Go all out for brunch making everything from French toast with flambéd bananas to mimosas.

-38. Binge watch a Netflix TV show together
+38. Binge Watch a Netflix TV Show Together

 Pick a show on Netflix that neither have you seen, and watch a few more episodes than you probably should.

-39. Create your own wine tasting
+39. Create Your own Wine Tasting

 You don’t have to go somewhere fancy to do a wine tasting as a date, you can do it at home.
 Ask for recommendations of some bottles to try at your favorite local wine store, and go from there.

-40. Head to the drive-in
+40. Head to the Drive-In

 Take some inspiration from Grease and seek out a drive-in (it sure will beat that traditional movie date).
-Find locations by heading to driveinmovie.com.
 Get some popcorn, lean back in your car, and enjoy.

 41. Head to Medieval Times